-(ii) The jurisdictional health department will approve or disapprove the modification request within forty-five days after its receipt of a complete application; and
+(ii) The jurisdictional health department will approve or disapprove the modification request within forty-five days after its receipt of a complete application; and not necessary, any written form of communication documenting the deliberation and decision related to the permit modification request is sufficient.

-(c) If the jurisdictional health department and the department determine that the procedures of subsection (1) of this section are not necessary, any written form of communication documenting the deliberation and decision related to the permit modification request is sufficient.
+(iii) If the jurisdictional health department and the department determine that the procedures of subsection (1) of this section are

-(d) The jurisdictional health departments must file approved modifications with the appropriate regional office of the department no more than seven days after the date of issuance.
+(c) The jurisdictional health departments must file approved modifications with the appropriate regional office of the department no more than seven days after the date of issuance.
 No solid waste permit modification issued pursuant to RCW 70.95.180 will be considered valid unless it has been reviewed by the department.